IUS-CS/project-dsavy/doc/sprint4.md

   -------|--------
   8      | As a user I would like to sort at least one data structure.
   8      | As a user I would like to be able to see a recursive algorithm.
-  5      | As a user I would like to see an improved queue user interface/animation.
+  5      | As a user I would like to see an improved insertion sort user interface/animation.
   13     | As developers we would like to have more testing in the project.